 Prerequisite: Open to sophomores, juniors and seniors in the Honors Program, or declared art or English majors, or permission of instructors.
-(Second semester-odd years/3 credits)
+(Offered as needed/3 credits)

 A survey and assessment of the comic themes and forms of the Renaissance, including: comedic performance, the carnivalesque, parody of courtly behavior, the grotesque, mockheroic, trompe l'oeil, the refashioning of myth and erotic slapstick.
-Artists and authors may include: Aretino, Ariosto, Boccaccio, Bosch, Botticelli, Brueghel, Erasmus, Giotto, Lippi, Machiavelli, Mantegna, Marlowe, Michelangelo, Piero di Cosimo, Rabelais, Shakespeare, Tintoretto, Titian.
+Artists and authors may include: Aretino, Ariosto, Boccaccio, Bosch, Botticelli, Brueghel, Erasmus, Giotto, Lippi,

+Machiavelli, Mantegna, Marlowe, Michelangelo, Piero di Cosimo, Rabelais, Shakespeare, Tintoretto, Titian.

-ARHN 319 Orientalism and Egyptomania: Rediscovering and Remaking the Ancient Middle East
+ARHN 319 Orientalism and Egyptomania: Rediscovering and Remaking the Ancient Middle East (CORE-Western Civilization)